 COVID-19 and the furloughing of employees is having an impact on the availability of some source data such as company account filings and processing delays occurring with the courts.
 As a result, we expect a reduction in changes to our UK scores and ratings until business transactions and official filings return to normal again.
 We are still obtaining data from other sources but we expect scores to change less frequently until the lockdown is over and business activity starts to return to normal again.
 During this time, we recommend that clients should use our scores alongside additional factors such as existing levels of exposure and known impacts of Covid19 around current working practices when setting customer credit limits.

 Changes to our score methodology could impact our clients and the businesses the scores relate to.
-We have made the decision not to change our existing scoring and credit limit models at present.
+We have made the decision not to make wholesale changes to our existing scoring and credit limit models, however we have made adjustments to ensure that businesses using the three month filing extension for their company accounts are not negatively impacted.

 Scores will change as we receive updates through our data supply chain, and we will keep the situation under close review.
 Non–statistical events on individual businesses that cannot be accommodated in the automated scorecards can be subject to review, adjustment and override through our score review process.
 We are not changing our existing model for score overrides at this time.
 We will consider and action requests within the scope of our existing policy and normal course of business.

-To complement our existing scoring models and processes, we are developing a new COVID-19 Impact Index to support our clients through these uncertain times, which will be available shortly.
+To complement our existing scoring models and processes, we have developed a COVID-19 Impact Index to support our clients through these uncertain times.